zavocc/JakeyBot/docs/TOOLS.md

     tool_human_name = "Multiply numbers" # This will be shown as interstital to indicate the tool is used tool_name = "multiply" # Required property
-    tool_config = "AUTO" # AUTO - let model decide, ANY - force calling this tool, NONE - disable tool call def __init__(self, bot, ctx):
+    tool_config = "AUTO" # AUTO - let model decide, ANY - force calling this tool, NONE - disable tool call

+    # If your tool spec needs image, audio, or other file input.
+You must add this line so discord.Attachment.url will be passed here
+    # Setting this attribute manually is useless
+    file_uri = ""

+    def __init__(self, bot, ctx):
         # For interacting with current text channel (this init is required, but you don't need to utilize this)
         self.bot = bot